Six players leave Lady Griz, including Schweyens and two other Montana-raised women

 Shelby Schweyen's Lady Griz career never had a chance to take flight because of injuries, but the redshirt freshman forward did show a lot of promise in the annual Maroon-Silver scrimmage two years ago.

-Joining Jordyn and Shelby Schweyen on the list of Montana-raised Lady Griz reportedly cut loose by the team in late April were Joelnell Momberg of Box Elder and Karsen Murphy of Glendive.
-Guard Bria Dixon of Portland and center Lauren Mills of Australia have also left the team.
+Joining Jordyn and Shelby Schweyen on the list of Montana-raised Lady Griz who left the team in late April were Joelnell Momberg of Box Elder and Karsen Murphy of Glendive.
+Guard Bria Dixon of Portland and center Lauren Mills of Australia have also reportedly left the team.

-"I'm thankful for my time there and I wish my teammates nothing but the best," said Murphy, a 6-foot forward who has already committed to play for a different program but declined to name it Monday.
+"I'm thankful for my time there and I wish my teammates nothing but the best," said Murphy, a 6-foot forward who shared on Twitter Monday that she's transferring to the Division I Chattanooga Mocs in Tennessee.

+Murphy starred in three sports at Dawson County (Glendive) High School before coming to Missoula.
+She played in 12 games for the Lady Griz this past winter, totaling 13 points and 11 rebounds.

+Momberg played in 10 games for Montana.
+Her most productive outing came in a win over College of Idaho in January when she scored nine points.

 Efforts to field a comment from Holsinger have proven unsuccessful since Saturday, but he has expressed a willingness to talk with the media at some point this week.
 The University of Montana's athletic web site has not been updated and still lists Petrino as head coach on the Lady Griz roster page.